 Does your child sometimes find it hard to cope during the holidays?
-In today’s blog post, Leona Brennan, one of our Senior Clinicians, shares her tips to help make the holidays easier and less stressful for you and your child.
+In this blog post we share our tips to help make the holidays easier and less stressful for you and your child.

 Holidays are a great time for many of us, but for some children the lack of structure and change in routine can make school holidays a real challenge.
 Then, when we add in heaps of Christmas and end of year parties, it can be a recipe for children getting overwhelmed.